Montes de León

-The Montes de León (Spanish for "mountains of León", named after the ancient Kingdom of León) is a mountain range in north-western Spain, in the provinces of León and Zamora.
+The Montes de León (Spanish for "mountains of León", named after the ancient Kingdom of León) is a mountain range in north-western Spain, in the provinces of León, Zamora and Ourense.
 This range is located at the confluence of the Cantabrian Mountains and the Macizo Galaico.
 The summits of the range are often covered with snow in the winter.

 The highest peak is Teleno, at 2188 m.
 Other important summits are Cabeza de la Yegua 2142 m, Peña Trevinca 2124 m and Vizcodillo 2121 m.

-The Sierra de la Cabrera is a subrange of the Montes de León.
+The Montes Aquilanos and the Sierra de la Cabrera are subranges of the Montes de León.